 Practice of vipassanā

-contemplation, introspection, observation of bodily sensations, analytic meditation, and observations about lived experience.
+Vipassanā meditation differs in the modern Buddhist traditions and in some nonsectarian forms.
+It includes any meditation technique that cultivates insight including contemplation, introspection, observation of bodily sensations, analytic meditation, and observations about lived experience.
 Therefore, the term can include a wide variety of meditation techniques across lineages.
 In the Theravāda

-Four Noble Truths, as well as more experiential forms such as deep body awareness.
+Vipassanā as practiced in the Theravāda includes contemplating Buddhist teachings, including the Four Noble Truths, as well as more experiential forms such as deep body awareness.
 In the latter forms it is a simple technique which depends on direct experience and observation.
 It can be related to the three trainings taught by the Buddha as the basis of a spiritual path: adherence to a sīla (abstinence from killing, stealing, lying, sexual misconduct and intoxication), which is not an end in itself but a requirement for the second part, concentration of the mind (samādhi).
 With this concentrated mind, the third training, in the context of this technique (paññā, Sanskrit prajñā), is detached observation of the reality of the mind and body from moment to moment.
 Contemplative forms

 Contemplations are rooted in mindfulness.
 Mindfulness of body, feelings, mind, and objects of mind.
 By seeing the arising and passing away of mindfulness and contemplations with regard to an origin, it follows that the self (related to the contemplation) arises and passes away, because the contemplation of the arising and passing away of the self is not a tenable position, the not-self arises.

-40 topics that can be concentrated by the meditator such as anitya (Pāli anicca, impermanence), duḥkha (suffering), roga (illness), and so on.
+One Abhidhamma method is that there are 40 topics that can be concentrated by the meditator such as anitya (Pāli anicca, impermanence), duḥkha (suffering), roga (illness), and so on.
 The meditator can meditate on one of these until he sees the truth with its origin and cessation.

 Experiential forms

-rūpa) in their aspects of impermanence, unsatisfactoriness and lack of an inherent, independent essence or self when seen with the wisdom related to an origin.
+In the experiential forms, meditation consists of the experiential observation of mind and matter (nāma and rūpa) in their aspects of impermanence, unsatisfactoriness and lack of an inherent, independent essence or self when seen with the wisdom related to an origin.

+Although it includes body awareness as part of the practice, it is not a "body scan" technique.
 The purpose is also not to release past trauma, but the full understanding of suffering (Samyutta Nikaya 45.5).
 This practice is thought to develop a deep, experiential understanding of the impermanence of all phenomena with the path that partakes of penetration that consists of the Bojjhanghas (Samyutta Nikaya 46.28) and brings to the surface and dissolves deep-seated complexes and tensions.
 The technique can foster development of insight that can lead to a permanent release.

-anapanasati meditation.
+The meditation object are the senses, sense-objects, khanddhas, elements etc. And in the 3rd and 4th jhana meditation one can practice the arising and passing away of the breath with anapanasati meditation.
 Release as its final fruit is not just the release of consciousness, it is the release of all the senses, sense-objects, khanddhas, elements etc. when the effluents are overcome.

-Four Foundations of Mindfulness highlighted in the Satipatthana Sutta; namely: kaya (body or breath), vedana (feeling or sensation), citta (mind or consciousness), and dhamma (mind objects).
+The underlying principle is the investigation of phenomena as they manifest in the Four Foundations of Mindfulness highlighted in the Satipatthana Sutta; namely: kaya (body or breath), vedana (feeling or sensation), citta (mind or consciousness), and dhamma (mind objects).
 These phenomena differ from the khandhas (aggregates) because the citta factor is not connected to any aggregate, as it is the basic mood of the mind-body aggregate, while the dhamma encompasses all mind objects that are fruits of kamma (i.e., the vinnana, sanna and sankhara aggregates), and also all mind objects that are not a fruit of kamma, such as the Four Noble Truths.

 Result

 To see through the mode of impermanence means to examine things with regard to an origin and by seeing its cessation one can see the arising and passing away to discover their impermanent nature.
 To see through the mode of unsatisfactoriness means to examine things to determine whether they are satisfactory or are imbued with suffering.
 To see through the mode of non-self means to see the meditation objects with wisdom.
 In other words, the non-self arises from observing the arising and passing away of the self, it is seeing the self with wisdom.
+Theravādin teachers refer to knowledges evolving during practice.
+The meditator gradually improves his perception of the three marks of existence.
+Some steps are described as vipassanā jhānas, or simply as knowledges.
+However in Theravada buddhism knowledge and the cessation of ignorance can also be described in terms of the khanddhas and senses (Samyutta Nikaya 22.24 and Samyutta Nikaya 35.111)

-Vedana) dissolve and there is a subtle flow of sensations throughout the body, which is called bhaṅgānupassanā ñāṇa (Sanskrit: bhaṅgānupaśyanājñāna), knowledge of dissolution.
+The Vipassanā practitioner reaches the step where gross bodily sensations (Vedana) dissolve and there is a subtle flow of sensations throughout the body, which is called bhaṅgānupassanā ñāṇa (Sanskrit: bhaṅgānupaśyanājñāna), knowledge of dissolution.
 This is an ongoing, evolutionary process, that continues to reveal layer upon layer of mental purification.
 The Vipassanā yogi or yogini experiences increasing cessation of cravings (attachments) and aversions (fears), and eventually will reach the step of saṅkhārupekkhāñāṇa (Sanskrit: saṃskāropekṣājñāna): strongly founded knowledge of equanimity of all formations.
 However in the Theravada tradition Upekkha or equanimity is a Brahma state and if the state itself, the acts done that lead to that state and any cravings are not seen with wisdom then it does not lead to the attainment of nibbāna but to a new state.
 In the Mahāyāna

-Mahāyāna vipaśyanā includes contemplation on Buddhist teachings as well as experiential awareness.
+Similar to the Theravadan approaches, Mahāyāna vipaśyanā includes contemplation on Buddhist teachings as well as experiential awareness.
 The latter is particularly prevalent in East Asian traditions such as Zen.
 But in addition and in particular the Mahāyāna practitioner contemplates the two truths doctrine: the nature of conventional truth and absolute truth.
 Through the cultivation of this awareness, one realizes that both self and external phenomena lack an inherent existence and have the nature of emptiness (Skt: śūnyatā).
 This is determined by the inferential path of reasoning and direct observation through meditation.

-Prajnaparamita in female, deity form, as a way to contemplate Buddhist teachings.
+The Mahāyāna also introduced meditation upon visualizations, such as an image of Prajnaparamita in female, deity form, as a way to contemplate Buddhist teachings.
 Each component of the visualization evokes a particular teaching and the practitioner then contemplates using a visual symbolic representation.

-Subitism and the realisation is a debate in the Mahāyāna.
+Gradualism or Subitism and the realisation is a debate in the Mahāyāna.
 Nevertheless, Huineng, sixth patriarch of the Zen, considered the practice cannot be described as gradualistic nor subitist, but implies people with more or less clear minds.

 Inductive and deductive analysis in the Indo-Tibetan tradition

-deductive investigation (applying premises to experience) and inductive investigation (drawing conclusions from direct experience) in the practice of vipaśyanā at the level of sūtrayāna, corresponding respectively to the "contemplative forms" and "experiential forms" in the Theravāda school described above.
+It appears that Indian Mahāyāna Buddhism employed both deductive investigation (applying premises to experience) and inductive investigation (drawing conclusions from direct experience) in the practice of vipaśyanā at the level of sūtrayāna, corresponding respectively to the "contemplative forms" and "experiential forms" in the Theravāda school described above.
 As scholar Leah Zahler explains,

-Abhidharma-kośa] .. .--and also by Asaṅga's Grounds of Hearers--is one in which mindfulness of breathing becomes a basis for inductive reasoning on such topics as the five aggregates; as a result of such inductive reasoning, the meditator progresses through the Hearer paths of preparation, seeing, and meditation.
+The practice tradition suggested by the Treasury [Abhidharma-kośa] .. .--and also by Asaṅga's Grounds of Hearers--is one in which mindfulness of breathing becomes a basis for inductive reasoning on such topics as the five aggregates; as a result of such inductive reasoning, the meditator progresses through the Hearer paths of preparation, seeing, and meditation.
 It seems at least possible that both Vasubandhu and Asaṅga presented their respective versions of such a method, analogous to but different from modern Theravāda insight meditation, and that Gelukpa scholars were unable to reconstruct it in the absence of a practice tradition because of the great difference between this type of inductive meditative reasoning based on observation and the types of meditative reasoning using consequences (thal 'gyur, prasaanga) or syllogisms (sbyor ba, prayoga) with which Gelukpas were familiar.
 Thus, although Gelukpa scholars give detailed interpretations of the systems of breath meditation set forth in Vasubandu's and Asaṅga's texts, they may not fully account for the higher stages of breath meditation set forth in those texts. . . it appears that neither the Gelukpa textbook writers nor modern scholars such as Lati Rinpoche and Gendun Lodro were in a position to conclude that the first moment of the fifth stage of Vasubandhu's system of breath meditation coincides with the attainment of special insight and that, therefore, the first four stages must be a method for cultivating special insight [although this is clearly the case].

 As she notes, it appears that only the tradition of deductive analysis in vipaśyanā was transmitted to Tibet in the sūtrayāna context.
 This tradition is outlined by Kamalaśīla in his three Bhāvanākrama texts (particularly the second one), following in turn an approach described in the Laṅkāvatāra Sūtra.
 One scholar describes his approach thus: "the overall picture painted by Kamalaśīla is that of a kind of serial alternation between observation and analysis that takes place entirely within the sphere of meditative concentration" in which the analysis portion consists of Madhyamaka reasonings.
 Contemporary Tibetan scholar Thrangu Rinpoche explains,